ProteinsWebTeam/interpro-docs/docs/browse.rst

 Domain architectures
 ====================
 Provides information about the different domains arrangements for the proteins matching this entry based on Pfam signatures.
-For InterPro entries, information is provided regarding how the domain is present in protein sequences and what, if any, combinations arise with other entries.
+For InterPro entries, it provides information about where the domain is located in protein sequences and what, if any, combinations arise with other domains.

 .. _taxonomy: